 For example, you have a ten-unit goal and ten 1s written down like so: 1 1 1 1 1 1 1 1 1 1.

 Gambling systems, especially for games with a clear house edge, are far from fool-proof.
-However, playing them responsibly with disciplined practice will minimise losses and maximise your time at the tables.
+However, playing them responsibly with disciplined practice will minimize losses and maximize your time at the tables.

-If you are interested in a deeper understanding of the math behind the systems, it's worth reading up about optimal strategy.
+If you're interested in a deeper understanding of the math behind the systems, it's worth reading up about optimal strategy.
 The numbers and calculations behind it can be rather complex, but this paper (PDF) is a good read on the subject.